by Dr. C.H. Weaver M.D. Medical Editor updated 11/2021

 Systemic Therapy for Stage IV Renal Cell Cancer

 Systemic therapy is any treatment directed at destroying cancer cells throughout the body and is the cornerstone of treatment for metastatic and recurrent cancer.
-Systemic therapies used for the treatment of RCC include chemotherapy, immunotherapy, and/or precision cancer medicines.4-15 The current standard of care combines checkpoint inhibitor immunotherapy with the precision cancer medicine Inlyta® (axitinib).4-6
+Systemic therapies used for the treatment of RCC include chemotherapy, immunotherapy, and/or precision cancer medicines.4-15 The current standard of care uses immunotherapy combinations or combines checkpoint inhibitor immunotherapy with the precision cancer medicine Inlyta® (axitinib).4-6

 Inlyta is a small-molecule tyrosine kinase inhibitor that works by blocking certain proteins that play a role in cancer growth.
 The developers of the checkpoint inhibitor immunotherapy drugs Keytruda and Bavencio both elected to combine their medication with Inlyta in order to determine their effectiveness in the treatment of advanced RCC.